 - "Appreciate the photos of the _ that were sent to the Bethel provider so that the Health aide could get some help with the diagnosis and treatment plan.

 - Please give immunizations that are due."

-ANMC is our sister Native hospital located in Anchorage, Alaska.
+ANMC is our Native referral hospital located in Anchorage, Alaska.
 They have multiple adult specialists and many pediatric specialists that can be accessed through their system.
-For any non-beneficiary (or non-native) patients and any specialists not available through ANMC, we contact Providence.
+For non-beneficiary (or non-native) patients and any specialists not available through ANMC, we contact Providence.
 Occasionally, we are required to call specialists outside Alaska such as pediatric rheumatology or pediatric neurosurgery.
 These specialists can be reached at Seattle Children's Hospital or through a second opinion hotline (MEDCON).